opentoonz/opentoonz_docs/source/using_the_version_control.rst

 <name>PutYourRepositoryName</name>

-type between the tags the name you want the repository to have in the Toonz browser.
+type between the tags the name you want the repository to have in the OpenToonz browser.

     4. In the line